alfonsof/azure-java-examples/azureblobstoragecreate/README.md

 * Run the code:

-  You must to edit the file "app.properties" and change the values of:
+  You must to edit the file `app.properties` and change the values of:

     * `<ACCOUNT_NAME>` by the account name of your storage account.
     * `<ACCOUNT_KEY>` by the account key of your storage account.